Filtering with Confidence: When Data Augmentation Meets Conformal Prediction: Experimental details

 \subsection{Diversity of Augmented Text}

-To evaluate the diversity of the augmentations, we compute the Shannon entropy of different augmentations (see Table \ref{exp1:entropy}).
-We find that augmentation generally increases the diversity of the training data.
-The filtered versions typically show lower diversity compared with the unfiltered versions, since poor-quality generations are excluded.
-In particular, the CondCP-filtered generations exhibit lower diversity than those filtered by other algorithms.
-This outcome is intuitive given the nature of conformal prediction.
+\paragraph{Diversity of Selected Augmentations.} To evaluate the diversity of the augmentation techniques, we compute their Shannon entropy.
+The results are reported in Table \ref{exp1:entropy} for the Diagnosis, Abstract and Sentiment Datasets.
+Overall, we find that augmentation generally increases the diversity of the training data (e.g., the Diagnosis dataset features an unaugmented diversity of 6.92, compared to 8.02 for the CondCP filter and 8.52 for the unfiltered dataset).
+The filtered versions typically show lower diversity compared with the unfiltered versions since poor-quality generations are excluded.
+We also note that the CondCP-filtered generations exhibit lower diversity than those filtered by other algorithms.
+This outcome is expected, given the nature of conformal prediction.
 Nonetheless, the reduction in diversity is relatively small, highlighting that the CondCP filter effectively preserves the essential information contained in the training data.

+\paragraph{Sensitivity to the choice of $\rho$ and $\lambda$:} { To assess the sensitivity of the proposed CondCP approach to the choice of hyperparameters (e.g. $\rho$ and $\lambda$), we report the Shannon entropy of the CondCP-filtered results under different hyperparameter configurations in Table \ref{exp1:entropy_sensitivity}.
+Overall, larger values of $\lambda$ and smaller values of $\rho$ tend to reduce diversity.
+This highlights the fact that these hyperparameters should be chosen to balance diversity against faithfulness to the original data distribution.
+Their sensitivity depends on the dataset as well as on both the gold-standard and surrogate diversity measures. }